 The same thinking applies to prostitution.
 Again that is not the same thing as embracing it as part of normal life.

 Many locals hold a pretty cynical view of people using any drugs or towards those who have paid for private entertainment.
-People think these people don't have it completely together.

 Be aware of this.
 Because this is one of the few instances, the Dutch are not as direct.
 If you proudly tell your new Dutch friend you smoked in Amsterdam, they will give you a small smile.
 Then they try to back away from you.